PEACE Expressions in English (B2–C1 Vocabulary)

 Make peace

-Jane didn’t talk to Samantha for years but they made peace at their mutual friend’s birthday party last weekend.
+- Jane didn’t talk to Samantha for years, but they finally made peace at their mutual friend’s birthday party.

 Bring about peace

-- The most efficient way to bring about peace in the country is to negotiate.
+- The most effective way to bring about peace is through negotiation.

-- It took them a long time to bring about peace but it was worth it.
+- It took years to bring about peace, but it was worth every effort.

 Come in peace

-If you come in peace, then you arrive at a place with friendly intentions.
+If you come in peace, you arrive with friendly, harmless intentions.

-- If aliens ever come to our planet, I certainly hope they will come in peace.
+- If aliens ever come to our planet, let’s hope they come in peace!

 Peace-loving

-- Paul is such a peace-loving person, he wouldn’t say boo to a goose.
+- Paul is such a peace-loving man; he wouldn’t say boo to a goose.

-- This is great news for our citizens and for peace-loving people everywhere.
+- This is wonderful news for all peace-loving people around the world.

 Disturb the peace

-- The guests of the hotel who violate house rules and disturb the peace will be asked to leave.
+- Hotel guests who disturb the peace will be asked to leave.

 Hot peace